rakkycurvelo/100-days-of-code/log.md

 **Thoughts**: Formating HTML and CSS again.
 I just need to keep doing it to make a memory palace with the process.
 Also, it's always good to remember some [HTML characters](http://www.whatsmyip.org/html-characters/), right?

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/VqNwOr).

+### Day 15: January 19, 2019

+**Today's Progress**: Keep working on my Technical Documentation Page

+**Thoughts**: Today was a CSS day.
+I've searched for old stuff, fixed some errors on my code and put more style on my technical documentation page.
+I'm halfway through it now, but, for the first time, I'm not feeling late or anything... just enjoying the moment...

+**Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/VqNwOr).